Safeguarding and Child Protection at Greenmount Primary School

 Mr D Griffith - Designated Safeguarding Lead and Headteacher

-Mrs C Kenyon - Deputy Designated Safeguarding Lead and Deputy Headteacher
+Miss C Kunce - Deputy Designated Safeguarding Lead and Deputy Headteacher

-You can also contact the Chair of Governors, Alison Foster, or the Designated Governor for Child Protection, Kath Lonsdale, if you have any concerns about child protection procedures or issues in our school.
+You can also contact the Chair of Governors, Catrina Dyer, who is also the Designated Governor for Child Protection, if you have any concerns about child protection procedures or issues in our school.
 Contact details are available from the school office.

 Child Protection in the Community